-- 1. The student must request authorization from his instructor and/or advisor to drop/add a course or courses. - 2.
+- 1. The student must request authorization from his instructor to withdraw from a class once the term begins and the student has entered the class. - 2.
 Absences are computed from the first class meeting regardless of add date. - 3.
 A student adding a course will be responsible for all makeup work required.